hmorri32/PC/README.md

 # Project Canary

+Find this app deployed on [Netlify](https://projcanarrrr.netlify.app/) (runs slowly, be nice to heroku postgres).

+Also, please note: tradeoffs were made in the interest of time!
+I look forward to chatting about these.

 ## Overview

 Project Canary is a mapping coding exercise that aims to plot the locations of each record in a `data.csv` file on a map and save a coverage polygon.
 The project consists of both a frontend and a backend.